 Way 4: Free up iPhone storage

-You will also encounter the iPhone stuck on update requested problem if your iPhone doesn't have enough storage.
+You will also encounter iOS 16 or iOS 17 stuck on update requested if your iPhone doesn't have enough storage.
 Therefore, you can delete the unused app on your iPhone, or remove some files from your iOS device to free up the iPhone storage.
 You can uninstall apps by keep holding the app icon and then clicking on the X icon.

 Way 5: Delete iPhone software update

-After rebooting the iPhone, iPhone may still display that iPhone stuck on update requested.
+After rebooting the iPhone, iPhone may still display that problem.
 In this case, you can remove the software update file which is automatically downloaded when the iPhone is connected to Wi-Fi or cellular data.

 Go to Settings > General > iPhone Storage.
 From options shown, choose the downloaded iOS update file.
 Tap it and then the Delete Update options.
 Then, you can go back to General > Software Update and then check if the error still shows on the iPhone.